Good Logo vs Bad Logo Design & How it Can Affect Your Business

 It is essential to consider the general colour scheme in your logo design and how you use it.

-For example, the colour of text needs to contrast the background significantly so that text can be easily digested, or the use of colour in the symbols must be complementary not to confuse the viewer's perception of the brand.
+For example, the colour of the text needs to contrast the background significantly so that the text can be easily digested, or the use of colour in the symbols must be complementary so as not to confuse the viewer's perception of the brand.

 Moreover, it is essential for a company with an international strategy to understand that colours have different meanings in different societies.